 Core banking vendor Misys is planning to license its next-generation BankFusion platform to third party developers in an effort to promote the product as an industry tool.

 As with Apple's successful AppStore programme, Misys says developers who come on board will need to have their apps accredited before they can market them to the wider BankFusion community.
+Download the document now 594.4 kb (PDF File)

 The strategy was outlined to analysts at an investor presentation this week.